msavin/SteveJobs/HOWITWORKS.md

 To avoid potential screw-ups with MongoDB read/write performance, the package will claim one server and run from there.
 If that server goes down, another server will take over.
 The new server is claimed based on whoever picks it first.

+## In Development Mode

+For the smoothest development experience, this package automatically checks out your local development server as active.
+This is to keep the package from running slower than expected, because may restart frequently in development.

 ## Job States (needs to be rewritten)

 Jobs can have four different states, which are marked by a number for MongoDB indexing purposes: